KaFaiLi/LLMChain/Cookbook.md

    - Provide context for key findings

 Would you like me to explain any of these visualizations in more detail or provide additional recommendations for your audit support dashboard?

+Below is a detailed, step‑by‑step guide to build a Power BI report that helps your auditors quickly understand last year’s risk incidents.
+We’ll cover everything from data ingestion and transformation, through model design and DAX calculations, to the creation of interactive visuals and final polishing.

+⸻

+1. Connect & Import the Data
+	1. Open Power BI Desktop
+	2. Get Data > Text/CSV (or Excel, SQL, as appropriate) and select your risk‑incident file.
+	3. In the Preview window, verify that Power BI has correctly detected:
+	•	Date fields (RISK_EVENT_REFERENCE_DATE, …_OCCURRENCE_DATE, etc.)
+	•	Numeric fields (…_TOTAL_LOSS_GROSS_AMOUNT, etc.)
+	4. Click Transform Data to enter Power Query for cleaning and shaping.

+⸻

+2. Transform & Shape in Power Query
+	1. Change Data Types
+	•	Set all date columns to Date.
+	•	Set loss‑amount columns to Decimal Number.
+	•	Status and categorical codes to Text.
+	2. Filter Rows
+	•	If you only want “last year” (e.g. 2024), filter RISK_EVENT_OCCURRENCE_DATE between 01/01/2024 and 12/31/2024.
+	3. Handle Missing Values
+	•	Replace nulls in numeric loss amounts with 0 (Right‑click > Replace Values).
+	•	For text fields like RISKEVENTTITLE, replace nulls with “(Unspecified)”.
+	4. Split or Extract
+	•	If you need Year/Month out of a date, add a Date > Year and Date > Month columns from your occurrence date.
+	5. Rename Columns
+	•	For clarity in the model, rename long column names to shorter aliases (e.g., Loss_Gross, Loss_Net, Status, Confidentiality).
+	6. Click Close & Apply.

+⸻

+3. Build the Data Model
+	1. In the Model view, confirm there is a single table of incidents (no relationships needed if this is your only table).
+	2. If you later bring in reference tables (e.g. process codes → process names), create relationships on key columns like RISK_EVENT_MAIN_PROCESS_CODE.

+⸻

+4. Create Key DAX Measures

+In the Report view, under your incident table, right‑click New measure and add:

+Total Incidents = COUNTROWS('Incidents')

+Total Loss Gross = SUM('Incidents'[Loss_Gross])
+Total Loss Net   = SUM('Incidents'[Loss_Net])
+Total Loss Final = SUM('Incidents'[Loss_Final])

+Avg Loss per Incident =
+    DIVIDE([Total Loss Final], [Total Incidents], 0)

+Optionally, measures for counts by status:

+Open Incidents = CALCULATE([Total Incidents],
+    'Incidents'[Status] = "Open")

+⸻

+5. Design Your Report Pages

+Page 1: Executive Summary
+	1. Card visuals for
+	•	Total Incidents
+	•	Total Loss Final
+	•	Avg Loss per Incident
+	2. Donut chart of Incident Count by Status.
+	3. Bar chart of Loss Final by Confidentiality level.
+	4. Slicer for Confidentiality and date (Year/Month).

+Page 2: Trend Analysis
+	1. Line chart showing monthly Total Incidents (use the Year‑Month column on the axis).
+	2. Area chart of cumulative Loss Final over time.

+Page 3: Process & Impact
+	1. Clustered bar chart: Number of incidents by Macro_Process_Code (or by Main_Process_Code).
+	2. Stacked bar: Loss Final by Impact_Type within each Macro Process.
+	3. Table or Matrix with details:
+	•	RISK_EVENT_ID
+	•	RISKEVENTTITLE
+	•	Status, Loss_Final, Occurrence_Date

+⸻

+6. Add Interactivity & Drill‑Through
+	1. Enable Drill‑Down on charts by adding hierarchy (e.g. Year → Month → Day).
+	2. Drill‑through page: Right‑click on any incident in a table & drill through to a detail page that shows full description (RISKEVENTDESCRIPTION), action plan, timestamps.

+⸻

+7. Formatting & UX
+	1. Consistent color palette aligned to audit/audit‑brand (or use default theme).
+	2. Data labels on key bars/lines for clarity.
+	3. Tooltips: Customize to show additional fields like Service_Provider, Discovery_Date, etc.
+	4. Page Navigation Buttons: At bottom, add “Back to Summary” / “Next” buttons for the auditor’s workflow.

+⸻

+8. Validate & Publish
+	1. Review filters and interactions: ensure slicers cross‑filter appropriately.
+	2. Optimize performance: disable unnecessary visuals on load.
+	3. Publish to Power BI Service or export to PDF/PPT:
+	•	For Power BI Service, assign appropriate roles and share with auditors.
+	•	For PDF, use File > Export to PDF ensuring each page is legible.

+⸻

+Tips for Audit‑Ready Reporting
+	•	Audit Trail: Include a “Last Refreshed” date textbox on every page.
+	•	Annotations: Use text boxes to highlight key findings (e.g. “80% of losses occurred in Macro Process A”).
+	•	Data Security: Apply row‑level security if confidentiality requires certain users to see only certain incidents.

+By following these steps, your Power BI report will give auditors a clear, interactive view of risk incidents—helping them to slice, drill, and validate every aspect of your last‑year data.